 Alison Odam helped distill numerous filing styles into two main styles.

-Deane Hochman envisioned a simplified document index, inspiring a one-page index based on general document nouns, e.g. “Bills.”
+Deane Hochman envisioned a simplified document index, inspiring a one-page index based on familiar nouns, e.g. “Bills.”

 Elizabeth Mears edited filing guides, file headings, indices, and facilitated expansion of the filing method to multiple settings and styles, including unification of the hierarchical file naming across styles.